freenas/freenas-docs/userguide/storage.rst

 system requires configuring the datasets, creating snapshots of the source dataset, and configuring the local replication.
-This example shows each step of replicating snapshots of dataset :file:`/source-dataset` to a new, empty dataset called :file:`/replication-target`.
+This example shows each step of replicating snapshots of dataset :file:`source-dataset` to a new, empty dataset called :file:`replication-target`.

 Go to
 :menuselection:`Storage --> Volumes`,